mvhel/GANasso/README.md

 # GANasso - Generative Adversial neural network Picasso
-Pytorch implementation of conditional Generative Adversarial Networks (cGAN) [1] and conditional Generative Adversarial Networks (cDCGAN) for MNIST [2] and CelebA [3] datasets.
+Pytorch implementation of conditional Generative Adversarial Networks (cDCGAN) and Auxiliary Classifier Generative Adversial Networks (ACDCGAN) for MNIST [2] and Kaggle dataset

 * The network architecture (number of layer, layer size and activation function etc.) of this code differs from the paper.